Court Reporter Services

 A few tips for getting the most out of a telephonic deposition:

 - First, most states require the court reporter must be present at the location of the witness in order to administer the oath.
+This has recently changed in California with the passing of S.B.
+1146, which permanently allows for remote depositions.

 - Some of the problems associated with telephone depositions: not being able to hear the party on the other line, garbled speech, poor phone connection, several participants who all sound alike and don’t identify themselves.